 A project by non-profit partners to provide better shelter in Matamoros, Mexico for asylum seekers

 When the US authorities introduced MPP, the so called Migrant Protection Protocol, it was with the understanding that Mexico would provide for the basic needs of asylum seekers remaining in Mexico.
-So far, that has not happened and thousands of families are living in squalor in Mexican border towns.
+Until December of 2019, that had not happened and thousands of families have been living in squalor in Mexican border towns.

 buys a shelter for a family

 funds shipping and build costs

 provides a raised floor

 Help Team Brownsville and other NGOs upgrade the living conditions in Matamoros from tents to hard walled structures to provide better temporary housing for asylum seekers stuck in Mexico.